meliorence/react-native-snap-carousel/README.md

 The easiest workaround is to add `jest.unmock('ScrollView')` before importing the component in your test file (thanks [@hoangnm](https://github.com/hoangnm) for the tip!).

-### RTL layouts

-There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
-You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).
+### React Native version

+RN 0.44 is the minimum version required to use the plugin.
+Note that we follow RN evolutions closely, which means newer versions of the plugin might break when used with a version of RN that is not the latest stable one.

-## RTL support (experimental)
+### RTL support (experimental)

 Since version 2.1.0, the plugin is compatible with RTL layouts.
 Our implementation relies on miscellaneous hacks that work around a [React Native bug](https://github.com/facebook/react-native/issues/11960) with horizontal `ScrollView`.

 As such, this feature should be considered experimental since it might break with newer versions of React Native.

+There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
+You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).

 ## TODO

-- [ ] Base the plugin on `FlatList` instead of `ScrollView`
 - [ ] Implement 'loop' mode
 - [ ] Add parallax image component
 - [ ] Handle changing major props on-the-fly
 - [ ] Handle autoplay properly when updating children's length
+- [x] Base the plugin on `FlatList` instead of `ScrollView`
+- [x] Add alignment option
 - [x] Add pagination component
 - [x] Add vertical implementation
 - [x] Handle device orientation event (see [this note] (https://github.com/archriss/react-native-snap-carousel#handling-device-rotation))